snystrom/memes/README.md

-An R interface to the [MEME Suite](http://meme-suite.org/) family of tools, which provides several utilities for performing motif analysis on DNA, RNA, and protein sequences.
+An R interface to the [MEME Suite](http://meme-suite.org/) family of tools, which provides several utilities for performing motif analysis on DNA, RNA, and protein sequences. dremeR works by detecting a local install of the MEME suite, running the commands, then importing the results directly into R.

 ## Installation